Emergency Planning Zones

 The Plume Exposure Pathway is defined as a radius of 10 miles surrounding

-PVNGS where protective actions could be required to protect the public
+PVNGS where protective actions (shelter -in-place and/or evacuation) could be required to protect the public

-from the effects of exposure to radioactive materials.
-This 10-mile radius
+from the effects of exposure to radiation.
+The entire area

 is roughly bounded by 299th Avenue to the East, Saddle Mountain to the